haankers/NetworksAndDistributedSystems-CW/README.txt

 # NetworksCW-UDP-RMI

-This is a piece of courswork from the 2nd year course Computer Networks and Distributed Systems.
+This is a piece of coursework from the 2nd year course Computer Networks and Distributed Systems.
 This coursework asked us to set up both a UDP and RMI server.
-Inside this git is both the spec and final report.
+Inside this git is the final report.